 The biggest difference between Miller Heiman and methodologies like SPIN Selling or the Challenger Sale comes down to focus.
 Miller Heiman is a strategic framework designed to help you map the entire ecosystem of a complex deal.
 It forces you to identify every key player, from the person signing the check to the end-user.
 In contrast, SPIN Selling and the Challenger Sale are primarily conversational frameworks.
 They provide reps with specific techniques for structuring sales calls and challenging a customer's perspective.
 You can think of it this way: Miller Heiman gives you the map of the entire city, while SPIN and Challenger give you the driving directions for a specific route.

-Miller Heiman vs. Solution Selling and MEDDIC
+Miller Heiman vs. Solution Selling and MEDDIC: A Quick Comparison

 Miller Heiman shares common ground with Solution Selling, as both emphasize solving a customer’s business problems instead of just pushing product features.
 Where Miller Heiman stands apart is its highly structured approach to stakeholder analysis using the Blue Sheet.
 It provides a repeatable process for handling internal politics.
 MEDDIC, on the other hand, is a powerful qualification framework.
 It’s a checklist that ensures you’ve identified the core components of a winnable deal: Metrics, Economic Buyer, Decision Criteria, and so on.
 While Miller Heiman helps you understand the who and why of a deal, MEDDIC confirms you have the what and how locked down.